-29 NOTICES AND PUBLICITY
+29 NOTICES

-- 29.1 Any notice to be given under this Agreement shall either be delivered personally or sent by first class post or electronic mail.
+- 29.1 Any notice to be given under this Agreement shall either be delivered personally or sent by facsimile or sent by first class post or electronic mail.
 The address for service of each Partner shall be as set out in Clause 29.3 or such other address as each Partner may previously have notified to the other Partner in writing.
-A notice shall be deemed to have been served if: - 29.1.1 personally delivered, at the time of delivery; - 29.1.2 posted, at the expiration of forty eight (48) hours after the envelope containing the same was delivered into the custody of the postal authorities; and - 29.1.3 if sent by electronic mail, at the time of transmission and a telephone call must be made to the recipient warning the recipient that an electronic mail message has been sent to him/her (as evidenced by a contemporaneous note of the Partner sending the notice) and a hard copy of such notice is also sent by first class recorded delivery post (airmail if overseas) within one (1) Working Day as that on which the electronic mail is sent.
+A notice shall be deemed to have been served if: - 29.1.1 personally delivered, at the time of delivery; - 29.1.2 sent by facsimile, at the time of transmission; - 29.1.3 posted, at the expiration of forty eight (48) hours after the envelope containing the same was delivered into the custody of the postal authorities; and - 29.1.4 if sent by electronic mail, at the time of transmission and a telephone call must be made to the recipient warning the recipient that an electronic mail message has been sent to him (as evidenced by a contemporaneous note of the Partner sending the notice) and a hard copy of such notice is also sent by first class recorded delivery post (airmail if overseas) on the same day as that on which the electronic mail is sent. - 29.2 In proving such service, it shall be sufficient to prove that personal delivery was made, or that the envelope containing such notice was properly addressed and delivered into the custody of the postal authority as prepaid first class or airmail letter (as appropriate), or that the facsimile was transmitted on a tested line or that the correct transmission report was received from the facsimile machine sending the notice, or that the electronic mail was properly addressed and no message was received informing the sender that it had not been received by the recipient (as the case may be). - 29.3 The address for service of notices as referred to in Clause 29.1 shall be as follows unless otherwise notified to the other Partner in writing: - 29.3.1 if to the Council, addressed to the Corporate Director of Health, Adults and Communities, Health, Adults and Community Services, London Borough of Tower Hamlets, 4th Floor, Mulberry Place, 5 Clove Crescent, London E14 2BG and if to the CCG, addressed to if to the CCG, addressed to: Managing Director of NHS North East London Clinical Commissioning Group of 4th Floor Unex Tower, 5 Station Street, London, E15 1DA

-- 29.2 In proving such service, it shall be sufficient to prove that personal delivery was made, or that the envelope containing such notice was properly addressed and delivered into the custody of the postal authority as prepaid first class or airmail letter (as appropriate), or that the electronic mail was properly addressed and no message was received informing the sender that it had not been received by the recipient (as the case may be). - 29.3 The address for service of notices as referred to in Clause 29.1 shall be as follows unless otherwise notified to the other Partner in writing: - 29.3.1 if to the Council, addressed to the: Acting Divisional Director, Integrated Commissioning, Health, Adults and Community Services, London Borough of Tower Hamlets, 4th Floor, Mulberry Place, 5 Clove Crescent, London E14 2BG;
+Tel: 020 7364 2609

-Tel: 020 7364 0497 Email: karen.sugars@towerhamlets.gov.uk
+Email: Denise.Radley@towerhamlets.gov.uk